symphorien/nix-du/README.md

 Only live paths are displayed.

 ### I asked for 60 nodes with `-n 60` but I got 120!
+When you apply a filter with `-n` or `-s` all roots which have a (transitive) child kept by the filter are kept as well.
-gc-roots are always kept in the final graph.
+Remaining roots are merged in the `{filtered out}` node.

 ### I removed a huge node and yet `nix-collect-garbage` freed only little space
 For now `nix-du` does not take hard linked files (see `nix-store --optimise`) into account which means that if they belong